Submission-01/EHPAL/README.md

-# EHPAL-Net: Efficient Hybrid-fusion Physics-informed Attention Learning Network
+# EHPAL-Net: Efficient Hybrid-fusion Physics-inspired Attention Learning Network

 Multimodal fusion learning offers a framework to jointly learn from heterogeneous data sources—a capability that is especially critical in healthcare, where AI models must integrate imaging, clinical records, and multi-omics to perform tasks like disease classification and survival prediction.
 Existing fusion strategies, however, suffer from four primary limitations: